 If you filed a claim for the Department of Veterans Affairs (VA) disability benefits and your claim was denied or improperly rated, you have the right to appeal the decision.
-Initial disability claims are frequently denied, but rest assured that a veterans’ disability lawyer may be able to help.
-If you received an unfavorable decision on your claim for ptosis, consult with a veterans’ disability lawyer today.
+Initial disability claims are frequently denied, but rest assured that a veterans’ disability advocate may be able to help.
+If you received an unfavorable decision on your claim for ptosis, consult with a veterans’ disability advocacy group today.

 VA calculates benefits by assigning a rate to each service-related medical condition.
 Unfortunately, initial claims often receive an unfairly low rating, resulting in poor benefit payments.
-Without legal representation, veterans may accept these lower payments not know that they are entitled to more compensation.
+Without advocate representation, veterans may accept these lower payments not knowing that they are entitled to more compensation.

 Eye conditions such as ptosis are among the most commonly reported injuries related to military service.
-If you are suffering from ptosis and wish to appeal VA’s decision, contact one of our veterans’ disability lawyers today at (888) 392-5392.
+If you are suffering from ptosis and wish to appeal the VA’s decision, contact one of our veterans’ disability advocates today at (888) 373-4722.

 Causes, Symptoms, and Treatment of Ptosis